DerMathes/JavaFX-Kalender/README.md

 # JavaFX-Kalender
-Calender for Holidays and Projects made with JavaFx
+Calendar for Holidays and Projects made with JavaFx

 Windows installation
 1. Install Java 12